chaser164/gutcheck/README.md

 - DELETE will delete the specified user
     - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION.
     - prevents self-deletion.
-    - CONSIDER: allow any user to delete themself?
+    - CONSIDER (NOT IMPLEMENTED YET): allow any user to delete themself (and thus log themself out)?
+Probably should do this...

 api/v1/users/me/
 - GET will return a user's own info.